facebook••facebook••youtube••contact••index••home

 The E2x2 OTG is Core Audio compliant.
 In other words, plug-and-play on the Mac and requires no drivers.
 I'm running Sequoia 15.7.4 and all is well.

-I’ve tracked with the E2x2 OTG on a Mac Studio M4 Max using TwistedWave, GarageBand, Adobe Audition, and Logic Pro X without problems.
-Power on the E2x2 OTG before opening the DAW, and it is immediately recognized.
-No restarts or cable pulls required.
+I’ve used the E2x2 OTG on a Mac Studio M4 Max using Logic Pro X, TwistedWave, GarageBand, and Adobe Audition without any issues.
+Power on the E2x2 OTG before opening the DAW, and immediately start tracking.
+No restarts or cable pulls are required.
+If I forget to turn on the E2x2 OTG before opening Logic Pro, it warns me the interface is off line but recognizes it after a few seconds.

 conductor icon Topping Professional Control Center

-A humble application with a grandiose title—Topping Professional Control Center (Pro Control)—is the only software supplied.
+A wee application with a grandiose title—Topping Professional Control Center (Pro Control)—is the only software provided.
 While optional for Macs, it is required for Windows.
-Pro Control is used to configure loopbacks, routing, digital gain, and some physical controls.
+Pro Control is used to configure routing, loopbacks, digital gain, and some physical controls.
 Sample rate buffer settings are available for Windows but not for Macs.
-For Macs, buffer and sample rates are configured in the DAW.
+For Macs, buffer and sample rates are configured in your DAW.

-XLR preamp gain for the IS not controllable with this app.
-However, Pro Control has 20 dB of digital gain available if needed for gain-hungry dynamic mics.
+Analog preamp gain for the E2x2 OTG is not controllable with this app.
+However, the app has 20 dB of digital gain available if needed for gain-hungry dynamic or ribbon mics.
+Most people boost gain in their DAW, but if you're recording with QuickTime or other simple apps, you may find Pro Control gain useful.

 Pro Control | Input/output routing, digital gain, and firmware updates.

 With a press of the MON switch, zero-latency direct monitoring is available on the E2x2 OTG.
 When engaged, you hear only your input, e.g., your playing or singing through channel 1 or 2.
 DAW tracks and metronome are muted.
-MON is useless for multitrack recording where one needs to synchronize with backing tracks.
-I sometimes use MON for a quick sound check—listen for sound bleed, outside noises, etc.—but that's it.
+MON is useful for monitoring your voice or instrument during a live broadcast.
+MON is useless for multitrack music recording where one needs to synchronize with backing tracks.
+Why?
+You can't hear the backing tracks.

 E2x2OTG monitorbalance | Front panel monitor mix.